-For further information about bullying, refer to: Bully Stoppers and the Department's Bullying Prevention and Response policy on the Policy and Advisory Library.
+For further information about bullying, refer to: Bully Stoppers (education.vic.gov.au) and the Department's Bullying Prevention and Response policy on the Policy and Advisory Library.

-2. Other distressing and inappropriate behaviours
+Other distressing and inappropriate behaviours

 Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy and/or this Bullying Prevention Policy where the behaviour constitutes bullying.
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow our Student Wellbeing, Engagement Policy / and/or this Bullying Prevention Policy where the behaviour constitutes bullying.